Safeguarding Children Policy

 At St Roses in addition to our policies and procedures: –

-• All DSLs are members of the School and College Management Team (SCMT) and have job descriptions for this role in line with GSCP guidance.
+• All DSLs are members of the school leadership team and have job descriptions for this role in line with GSCP guidance.
 The DSL or DDSL’s will always be available to discuss safeguarding concerns

 • DSL’s meet regularly to discuss any issues arising.